code11/engine/docs/docs/quick-start-tutorial/introducing-producers.md

 [producer](/docs/api/producer) macro.
 They can access the state the same way as `view`s; they even have access to `Prop`s that a view might get from its parent.

-To add a producer to a component, we assign a `.producers` property to the component, and pass it an array of producers.
+To add a producer to a component, `.producers` property of a view is given an array of producers.

-Similar to `view`s, a producer is triggered whenever anything that it `Observe`s changes.
-Our `pendingCounter` producer Observes `todosById` object, so whenever anything in todosById changes, our producer is executed.
-Whenever status of any todo item is updated, we see our `pendingCount` to have updated accordingly.
+Similar to `view`s, a producer is triggered whenever anything that it `Observe`s changes. `pendingCounter` producer Observes `todosById` object, so whenever anything in todosById changes, this producer is executed.
+Whenever status of any todo item is updated, `pendingCount` gets updated accordingly.

 In the next chapter, we'll take a look at how producers make it possible to a very create workflow for view <-> producer communication.